Sujit0127/Data-Plotter-App-II/README.md

   1. Python 3.x
   2. PyQt5
   3. Matplotlib
-  4.Subprocess Module: Used to run external Python scripts for plotting.
+  4. Subprocess Module: Used to run external Python scripts for plotting.